Mycifradin Side Effects

 Applies to neomycin: oral solution, oral tablet

-In addition to its needed effects, some unwanted effects may be caused by neomycin (the active ingredient contained in Mycifradin).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, neomycin (the active ingredient contained in Mycifradin) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Any loss of hearing